-Amish Bread is a wonderfully soft and sweet bread that anyone can make.
-This recipe is great for anyone wanting to learn the basics of bread making.
-It makes a great sandwich bread as it slices easily with no crumbs.
+Amish Bread is a wonderfully soft, fluffy, and sweet bread anyone can make, perfect for learning the basics of bread making.
+It makes delicious sandwich bread and slices easily with no crumbs.

 Recipe Ingredients